Battle of Chudniv: Cossacks return to the Commonwealth (15–21 October)

+Russian defeat and capitulation (22 October – 4 November)

-In the meantime, Khmelnytsky (also suffering from heavy desertions) decided to enter negotiations with the Poles.
-The Treaty of Cudnów was signed on 17 October, and mostly repeated the 1657 Treaty of Hadiach (although the creation of the Grand Duchy of Ruthenia had to be confirmed by the Polish king) and pledged Cossacks allegiance to the Poles.
-Having learned that Khmelnytsky signed the treaty with the Poles, Tsetsura decided to defect, and did so on 21 October (his Cossacks were however ambushed by the Tatars and suffered heavy casualties).
-The Cossacks were no longer allied with the Russians.
-One Russian army was defeated in the north, and another one tied up in Kyiv, where they suspected a Polish-Cossack uprising may occur.
-Russian commander Boriatyński in Kyiv was able to muster only about 5,000-strong army, but retreated to Kyiv having learned that Polish reinforcements (numbering about few thousands and led by Stefan Czarniecki and Jakub Potocki) were approaching.
-Abandoned by his allies, and failing to break through the Polish lines on 22 October, Sheremetev decided to enter negotiations on 23 October; he capitulated on 4 November.
+One Russian army was defeated in the north in the Battle of Połonka (29 June 1660), and another one tied up in Kyiv, where they suspected a Polish-Cossack uprising may occur.
+Russian commander Yury Baryatinsky in Kyiv was able to muster only about 5,000-strong army, but retreated to Kyiv having learned that Polish reinforcements (numbering about few thousands and led by Stefan Czarniecki and Jakub Potocki) were approaching.
+Abandoned by his allies, and failing to break through the Polish lines on 22 October, Sheremetev decided to enter negotiations on 23 October.
+On 26 (16) October, Sheremetev requested a truce, and he capitulated on 2–4 November (23–25 October).
 The Russians were allowed to retreat but had to leave their weapons, abandon Kyiv, Pereiaslav and Chernihiv and pay 300,000 talars.
 Sheremetev and several of his officers were to remain Polish prisoners.
+All Muscovite soldiers had to withdraw from Ukraine; however, this obligation was not carried out.

-The remaining Cossacks (numbering around 8,000), abandoned by Tsetsura and Khmelnytsky, left the Russian camp on 3 November, but were ambushed by the Tatars; surrounded and with no help from their former Russian allies, nearly all were taken captive (see jasyr).
+The remaining Cossacks (numbering around 8,000), abandoned by Tsytsiura and Khmelnytsky, left the Russian camp on 3 November, but were ambushed by the Tatars; surrounded and with no help from their former Russian allies, nearly all were taken captive (see jasyr).
 The Tatars were however unhappy with the little loot they had captured, but even more with the capitulation – they wanted the Poles, Cossacks and the Russians to fight among themselves as much as possible (since they were all Christian enemies of Islam); and attacked the Russian camp after they surrendered, on the night of 4 November and 5 November.
-After a short skirmish with the Poles the latter decided to allow the Tatars to take what they wanted; and even Sheremetev himself was transferred by Poles to the Tatars (he never returned to Russia, and died in 1682 still their captive, although a Cossack army managed to intercept part of the Tatars and take back several thousand captives later).
+After a short skirmish with the Poles, in which over 70 Poles died, the latter decided to allow the Tatars to take what they wanted; and even Sheremetev himself was transferred by Poles to the Tatars (he never returned to Russia, and died in 1682 still their captive, although a Cossack army managed to intercept part of the Tatars and take back several thousand captives later).